-Subsequently, limit cycle solutions disappear either via {\it saddle-node of limit cycles} (SNLC) or via another SNIC bifurcation (Fig. \ref{fig:overlap}(a,b,c)).
+Subsequently, limit cycle solutions disappear either via {\it saddle-node of limit cycles} (SNLC) or via another SNIC bifurcation (Fig.\,\ref{fig:overlap}(a,b,c)).
 See Glossary \ref{box:definitions} for dynamical systems nomenclature.
-For large $v$, there are no fixed points, resulting in unbounded growth.
-The nullclines, bifurcations and the phase diagrams for the 2-cisternae system are presented in greater detail in \ref{sec:nullc2} and \ref{sec:RH}.
-Note that in Fig.\,\ref{fig:fp_lc_sol}(a), there are three branches for 2-cisterna phase (shown in green) in $(v,d_2)$ plane -- $M_1\gg M_2 > M_{th}$ at low $v$ and high $d_2$, $M_2\gg M_1 > M_{th}$ at low $d_2$ and high $v$ and $M_1\sim M_2 > M_{th}$ at $v \sim d_2$.
-Similar arguments explain the phases in the $(v,d_{12})$ and $(v,d_{21})$ planes (Fig.\,\ref{fig:overlap}(b) and Fig.\,\ref{fig:overlap}(c)). \\
+The nullclines, bifurcations and the phase diagrams for the 2-cisternae system are presented in detail in \ref{sec:nullc2} and \ref{sec:RH}.